Do Go On - 533 - El Chupacabra

 And this would have been by design.

-I was not here at the chat.
+I was not here at the check.

 Yeah, that's probably for a reason.

-We, well, at your age.
+Well, at your age.

 Yes.